UMM-CSci-3601/production-template/build-walkthrough.md

 :server:distZip
 :server:assemble
 ```

+These first few tasks compile all the Java (server) code, and construct the various deployment artifacts (the `jar` files, the startup scripts, and the `tar` and `zip` archives.
+Note that this happens _without running any tests_, which is why `./gradlew assemble` is faster than `./gradlew build`, but more dangerous because you can `assemble` things that simply don't work without any feedback indicating that there is a problem.

 Then we make sure we have `node` and `yarn` installed and configured, including an output of the huge package dependency tree for `yarn` (which I've trimmed here).